lmcad-unicamp/PI-HPC-Bench/README.md

 # PI-HPC-Bench

-This is the High Performance Computing Benchmark with Paramount Iteration.
+This is the High Performance Computing Benchmark with Paramount Iterations.
 This benchmaks contains the main benchmarks found in the literature.
-However, we instrumented the applications code with Paramount Iteration.
+However, we instrumented the applications code with Paramount Iterations.
 This benchmarks constais the follows applications:

 * Applications from NAS Parallel Benchmarks (NPB)
 * Applications from Exascale Proxy Applications (ECP Proxy Apps)
 * Applications from LLNL ASC Proxy Apps
 * Real applications (LAMMPS and ExaML)

-Our Paramount Iteration library source code is in /utils/ path.
+Our Paramount Iterations library source code is in /utils/ path.
 Every benchmark directory have a /exec_scripts/run_exec.sh file.
 This file is responsible for executing the applications of benchmark in question.

 ## LICENSE